TruongHoangPhuLoc/truonghoangphuloc.github.io/_posts/2025-01-03-geolocation-visualization.markdown

 ```

 #### Visualization (Kibana/Grafana)
 Okay, almost done.
-Since I reside in Viet Nam, let me query the countries of visitors who are not from Viet Nam
+Since I reside in Vietnam, let me query the countries of visitors who are not from Vietnam
 ![Image Alt Text](/assets/images/geolocation/Query.png)
-From the returned documents above, we can see that on Jan 01 2025, we had 2 different countries visited our site.
+From the returned documents above, we can see that on Jan 02 2025, we had 2 different countries visited our site.
 One came from **Finland with the IPv4 of 185.77.218.10** and another came from **US with the IPv6 2a09:bac5:d42e:e6::17:26a**

 To be able to visualize geolocated data, I need to convert geoip.location to data type.
 To do this, create a mapping for index template
 ```